maxxie114/minetTestPlugin/README.md

 # minetTestPlugin
-This is a MiNET plugin that is in-development
+This is a my first MiNET plugin